Geoc2022/Geoc2022.github.io/pages/book_list.md

 # Book List

 Here are some nonfiction books that I've read and kept track of.
 They are roughly in the order of when I read them.
-The ones with stars (*) beside them are some of my favorite books on the list.
+The ones with stars (*) beside them are some of my favorites on the list.

 - Sync *
 - Joy of X